sudheerj/javascript-interview-questions/README.md

 409. ### What is deno

      Deno is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 JavaScript engine and the Rust programming language.
+It solves the inherent problems of Node.Js and has been officially released in May 2018.
+Unlike Node.JS, by default Deno  executes the code in a sandbox, which means that runtime has no access to below areas:

+      1. The file system
+      2. The network
+      3. Execution of other scripts
+      4. The environment variables

      **[⬆ Back to Top](#table-of-contents)**